swcarpentry-ja/carpentries-coc/topic_folders/mentoring/discussion_session.md

 1. Log in to [AMY](https://amy.software-carpentry.org/account/login/?next=/workshops/log/).
 Go to the [reporting section](../workshop_administration/amy_manual.html#reports) to the "List of instructors by time period" section.
 Filter for instructors in the relevant time period.
 Download this list as csv to easily read each instructor's email address.

-1. Send the templated email to all participants as `bcc`, and copy the Mentoring Committee Chairs as well as `team@carpentries.org`.
+1. Send the templated email to all participants as `bcc`, and copy the Instructor Development Committee Co-Chairs as well as `team@carpentries.org`.

 1. Email `team@carpentries.org` with any instructors with missing or invalid emails.